Reliable, energy-efficient street lighting

 Did you know?

 This infrastructure project has been funded in part by the Province of Ontario in partnership with the City, and received over $330,000 dollars in rebates from the SaveOnEnergy Retrofit program.
 Owners of exterior, sentinel, or parking lot lighting may also benefit from similar incentives when they upgrade to energy efficient lighting.
 Contact the Utilities Kingston conservation team for a free energy efficiency assessment today.
 They'll help to quantify the savings and identify incentives.
-Call 613-546-0000 and say "conservation".
+Call 613-546-0000 and ask to speak with Utilities Kingston conservation.

 About the street lights in Kingston